Norcross Dog Bite Lawyer

 Owners of dangerous dogs must register their animal with the state, microchip it, and maintain at least $50,000 in liability insurance in case the dog bites someone else in the future.
 Dangerous dogs cannot be left with a minor, and an owner cannot have more than one dangerous dog at a time in their household.

-Once a dog is legally considered dangerous, its owner faces strict liability in any civil cases brought against them by a dog bite lawyer in Norcross.
+Once a dog is legally considered dangerous, its owner faces strict liability in any dog bite cases brought against them by an experienced attorney in Norcross.
 In addition to a civil case, the owner of a dangerous dog who bites or attacks the second time may also be subject to criminal fines and possible jail time.

 If someone else’s dog caused you injury, you may be able to recover damages for your medical costs, lost wages, emotional trauma, permanent scarring, pain and suffering, and more in a personal injury case.
 Schedule an appointment with a Norcross dog bite lawyer and learn more about your legal options after an attack.
 If you are not satisfied with our services during the first 30 days, we will give you your file back without any charges.